 General anesthesia is determined on a case-by-case basis and may be recommended for patients that:

-At Premier Dental Center, your comfort during dental procedures is important to us.
-Call us at 630-355-3339 for more information about sedation dentistry.
+At Premier Dental Center, your comfort during oral surgery procedures is important to us.
+Call us at 630-355-3339 for more information.